 We think of the beginning of the battle to be a coordinated and single-minded affair.
 The commander issues an order to shoot at the other side, and his units just fire off indiscriminately.
 Much like the other myths on this list, this one only exists in Hollywood too.

 In reality, there are specific, written rules around what you can and cannot do in a war.
 Every war has its own rules of engagement, and they keep changing depending on objectives.
 As an example, there are times when generals have to get court orders to move into certain territories, which can take hours.

 We think of the historical horse cavalry as an incredibly powerful unit that could decide the course of any battle for the better part of history.
 Until it was made defunct by tanks and artillery, it dominated battlefields around the world and remained a staple of some of the most powerful armies.

 War is imagined as an absolute rivalry between two sides, one in which everyone is personally involved.
-The soldiers must be doing their best to kill the other side, and could expect the same from them.
-It’s how movies feed war to us, and how we’ve all come to imagine a typical battlefield.
+The soldiers must be doing their best to kill the other side and expect the same.
+It’s how movies feed war to us and how we’ve all come to imagine a typical battlefield.

 In reality, most of the soldiers aren’t even shooting unless a senior ranking officer is around.
 According to one historian, one in three soldiers in Vietnam never fired their weapons.
-In an average battle in WW2, only around 15 to 20 percent soldiers on the allied side opened fire.
+In an average battle in WW2, only around 15 to 20 percent of soldiers on the Allied side opened fire.

 About The Author: You can check out Himanshu’s stuff at Cracked (www.cracked.com/members/RudeRidingRomeo/) and Screen Rant (https://screenrant.com/author/hshar/), or get in touch with him for writing gigs ([email protected]).